-Activity Plan for FY 2020 - 2022: Include a description of the activities proposed to help achieve the objectives.
+Activity Plan for FY 2023 - 2025: Include a description of the activities proposed to help achieve the objectives.
 If group audits are planned, include an estimate of the number of group audits.

-ADOT expects to complete 650 interstate New Entrant safety audits within the required deadline.
-This goal is slightly lower than last year, due to a loss of one position within the New Entrant workgroup.
+With the proposed increase in auditors to the program, ADOT expects to complete 1,400 interstate New Entrant safety audits within the required deadline.
 The New Entrant Program Manager will assign safety audits to the New Entrant staff using the New Entrant Web System (NEWS) - New Entrant Inventories, etc. The safety audit assignments will be made based on the carrier's priority due date.
 A weekly total of 5-6 carriers will be assigned to each of the New Entrant Program auditors.
-As the assignments are completed successfully, the New Entrant Program Manager will assign more carriers to maintain a consistent workload of 25-30 carriers per auditor.
-About 10% of these audits will be conducted at the carrier's place of business (onsite audit) while the remaining will be conducted remotely via telephone (onsite audit).
+As the assignments are completed successfully, the New Entrant Program Manager will assign more carriers to maintain a consistent workload of 30-40 carriers per auditor.
+Currently Onsite audits have been changed to Offsite Audits due to FMCSA's current COVID policies, while the remaining will be conducted remotely via telephone (Offsite audit).
+When the Onsite COVID Policy expires, Onsite Audits will resume which could result in a loss of productivity due to the estimated travel times to complete Onsite audits.
 The New Entrant Program Manager will assure that staff members continue to complete required training and maintain appropriate certifications required to conduct New Entrant safety audits and CVSA roadside inspections.
+The New Entrant Manager will continue to Pre-Screen the audit inventory to identify motor carriers that do not require a New Entrant Audit.
+This Pre-Screen process has shown a 10-15% reduction in inventory

-ADOT will consolidate dates for at least 10% of the onsite safety audits conducted on motor carriers outside the general Phoenix area.
+ADOT will consolidate dates for at least 10% of the onsite safety audits (if required by FMCSA Policy) conducted on motor carriers outside the general Phoenix area.
 This effort will serve to reduce New Entrant program costs and improve efficiency through the reduction of duplicated travel costs associated with safety audits on non-local New Entrant motor carriers.